Alex0424/docs/docs/CI-CD/Argo/argo_cd.md

 ```

 Challenges with this approach (configure on jenkins)

 - Install and setup tools, like kubectl/helm
 - configure access to K8s
 - Configure access to cloud platforms
-- Security challange (Cluster credentials external services and tools)
+- Security challenge (Cluster credentials external services and tools)
-- Alot of projects will deploy applications to the cluster.
+- A lot of projects will deploy applications to the cluster.
 Each project need its own kubernetes credential so it can only access the specific application resources in the cluster.
 - Configure credentials for each and every cluster.
 - No visibility in deployment status.
 Example: Jenkins does not know the status of execution, was app created, healthy status, failing to start?

 ### CD part can be improved - with Argo CD (=

 Argo CD was built for:

 - continous delivery for Kubernetes Cluster (more efficient)
 - Based on GitOps
 - No External access (e.g. Jenkins is external)
 - Internal access (Argo CD is part of K8s cluster)

 How Argo CD works:

 - ArgoCD agent pulls K8s manifest changes and applies them (compare to traditional: on push)

 CD Workflow with ArgoCD

 1. Deploy ArgoCD in K8s cluster.
 2. Configure ArgoCD to track Git repository.
 3. ArgoCD monitors for any changes and applies automatically.